 We have seven priority sectors.
 However, we continue to invest outside these sectors, largely in the most challenging regions, as new investment supporting any sector helps to underpin the private sector, and create jobs and livelihoods for people.
 For funds, the sectors listed here are those the fund has invested in so far.

-- Communications and IT Services, Education, Financial services, Manufacturing, Other consumer services
+- Education, Financial services, Infrastructure, Manufacturing, Other consumer services

 - Investment type